Ericsson/ecaudit/doc/description.md

 | timestamp   | The system timestamp of the request                               | yes             |
 | coordinator | The coordinator address (host address)                            | yes             |

+* (1) In ecAudit_c2.2 the client IP will not be present in authentication records.

 ### Examples